 We met four years ago, Baryali and I, in Rome, in the small dinette of an old apartment located on the East side of the city, where he was living at the time.
 From that moment, I became for him – just like for many “Romans from Rome” that I crossed paths with – just “Giu”.
 I was a young student enrolled at a journalism school located in the Capital, getting my degree in Literature, with many dreams and still many other hopes.
-He was my age, or perhaps a bit older, and came from Afghanistan, from a life that had already inflicted so many wounds, and who already too many times had stared death in the face.
-But he also knew how to react, to fight, and to struggle to radically change his path – something I would have never had the strength to do, I used to often find myself thinking.
+He was my age, or perhaps a bit older, and came from Afghanistan.
+Life had already inflicted so many wounds on Baryali, who had already stared death in the face too many times.
+But he also knew how to react, struggling to radically change his path – something I would have never had the strength to do, I used to often find myself thinking.

 For me, Baryali Waiz has always been, from the first words we ever exchanged, a model, an example.
-The example of a young guy on whose shoulders the weight of so much experience is carried upon, more so than that which is normally accumulated in the twenty years of a life.
-An experience that you can read stamped upon his face, in a profound stare that is never completely carefree, and with a few wrinkles too many with respect to his actual age.
+The example of a young guy on whose shoulders the weight of so much experience is carried upon, more so than that which is normally accumulated in twenty years of a life.
+You can read that experience stamped upon his face, in a profound stare that is never completely carefree, with a few wrinkles that are too many with respect to his actual age.
 But Baryali’s story is one that has a happy ending.
-A story that needs to be told out loud, in an Italy where, with elections approaching, fearmongers and scapegoats are on the agenda, on the corner of each street, ready to tell us yes, our problem are the immigrants, actually, the “illegal” immigrants, the jus soli (a law of civility which was left to become entrenched in the Senate after several attempts to pass it), Islam, and whatever else.
+A story that needs to be told out loud, in a country where, with elections approaching, fearmongers and scapegoats are on the agenda, ready to tell us that we should blame the immigrants, the jus soli (a law of civility which was left to become entrenched in the Senate after several attempts to pass it), Islam, and whatever else.

-Baryali traveled 5,000 kilometers, almost all on foot, crossing the boundaries of Afghanistan, Pakistan, Iran and Turkey, then into Greece, where the young man was illegally detained because he was without papers.
+Baryali traveled 5,000 kilometers, almost all on foot, crossing the borders of Afghanistan, Pakistan, Iran, and Turkey.
+In Greece, the young man was illegally detained because he didn’t have papers.

-Then, the arrival in Italy, in Bari, hidden under a tractor-trailer.
-A journey that he defines as “very difficult and dangerous”, where he lost many friends, and where he took a huge risk: “I endured brutalities by a trafficker and for this reason, for a period of time, I was blind in one eye and couldn’t move half of my face”.
+Then, he arrived in Italy, in Bari, hidden under a tractor-trailer.
+A journey that he defines as “very difficult and dangerous”, where he lost many friends, and where he took a huge risk: “I endured brutalities by a trafficker and for this reason, for a period of time, I was blind in one eye and couldn’t move half of my face.”
 This is why he cannot help but feel empathy for today’s migrants; rather, he speaks more precisely about “respect”.
-That respect that is often lacking on the side of the media, which turns them into numbers and an “emergency”, on the side of the politicians who exploit this tragedy for a fistful of votes, and on the side of whom generally seems them first as a “problem” than as human beings.

-Currenty, he is studying and working at John Cabot University in Rome, thanks to a full scholarship.
-Baryali doesn’t make concessions for those who like him, arrives aboard a boat, leaving behind a sea of suffering, only to not fight to make it: “It is us immigrants that must have a plan, we are the ones that must integrate, we must accept diversity; otherwise we will be destined to remain isolated within our communities, forever foreigners”.
+Currently, he is studying and working at John Cabot University in Rome, thanks to a full scholarship.
+Baryali doesn’t make concessions for those arriving by boat, leaving behind a sea of suffering, only to not fight to make it: “It is us, immigrants that must have a plan, we are the ones that must integrate, we must accept diversity; otherwise we will be destined to remain isolated within our communities, forever foreigners.”

-Certainly, it hasn’t been all easy for him, and it still isn’t today.
+Of course, it hasn’t been all easy for him, and it still isn’t today.
 The separation from his family is a huge burden that constantly weighs on his heart.
-“I am worried for them”, he confesses to me, immediately extending his fear to all Afghans, young and old, women and men: “They are the blood of my blood”.
+“I am worried for them,” he confesses, immediately extending his fear to all Afghans, young and old, women and men: “They are the blood of my blood.”
 And, he explains, when European governments practice repatriation to Afghanistan, “they are sending many young people off to die”.

-For Baryali, the immigrants are the ones who must adapt to the culture of the place they are in, and must convince the people of their potential: “I believe that we immigrants have the best arm of defense in order to combat racism; we must integrate within the Italian communities, we must get to know people in their diversity, enter in contact with all types of local cultures and traditions, and show that we immigrants aren’t here to make trouble, but to build something together”.
+For Baryali, the immigrants are the ones who must adapt to the culture of the place they are in, and must convince the people of their potential: “I believe that we immigrants have the best arm of defense to combat racism; we must integrate within the Italian communities, we must get to know people in their diversity, enter in contact with all types of local cultures and traditions, and show that we immigrants aren’t here to make trouble, but to build something together.”
 And he adds, “If I made it, any immigrant can make it.
-The important thing is to open your mind and accept the Italian spirit, because we are not another country, we are one country”.
-And the proof of how “Italian” he already is, Baryali inserts some inflections and typical Roman ways of saying; the Capital is by now his city, and after several years in Pigneto, today he lives in the very beautiful area of Trastevere, a few steps from the university that he attends.
-I smile thinking at how irrelevant the delays, breakdowns, the inevitable setbacks of public transportation, the traffic, the filth, and all of the inconveniences must be, and of which those who hang out around Rome complain so much about.
-For Bary, the Eternal City is, and remains, the most beautiful in the world.
-Perhaps, if you think about it, the second, right underneath his unforgettable Kabul.
+The important thing is to open your mind and accept the Italian spirit because we are not another country, we are one country”.
+And the proof of how “Italian” he already is, Baryali inserts some inflections and typical Roman ways of saying; the Capital is by now his city, and after several years in Pigneto, today he lives in the iconic Trastevere neighborhood, a few steps from the university he attends.
+I smile thinking of how irrelevant the delays, breakdowns, the inevitable setbacks of public transportation, the traffic, the filth, and all the inconveniences characterizing Roman life must be to him.
+For Baryali, the Eternal City is, and remains, the most beautiful in the world.
+Perhaps, only second to his unforgettable Kabul.